chen-junkai/chen-junkai.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our paper about evaluation for code LLMs is accepted by ICSE 2025.
+🥰 Our paper about utilizing runtime behavior of program to evaluate LLMs is accepted by ICSE 2025 ~